Jenna Marbles: YouTube career

 Marbles began her YouTube channel in 2010.
 That year, her comedy video "How to Trick People into Thinking You're Good Looking" quickly gained traction on the platform, gaining around 5.3 million views in its first week.
-As of 2024, the video has over 70 million views.
+As of April 2026, the video has over 73 million views.

 In August 2011, her video "How to Avoid Talking to People You Don't Want to Talk To" was featured in The New York Times and ABC News.
 In the video, she said, "I'm sick and tired of guys thinking that just because I showed up at a club or a dance or a bar that I want to have their genitalia touching my backside."

 Marbles adopted the pseudonym Jenna Marbles after her mother complained the search term "Mourey" resulted only in Jenna's videos on Google.
 Jenna's mother was unemployed when Jenna's first video went viral and was concerned that the content might put off potential employers.
 The name "Marbles" stems from her dog's name, Mr. Marbles.

 Marbles portrayed Eve in the Epic Rap Battles of History episode "Adam vs. Eve", and she made appearances in Annoying Orange, Ridiculousness, and Smosh: The Movie.
 Marbles was featured in the rapper Pitbull's "Fireball" music video alongside fellow YouTubers Bart Baker and Brittany Furlan.

 Alongside Anthony Padilla and Ian Hecox of Smosh, Marbles became the first YouTube personality to have her likeness appear as a wax figure displayed at Madame Tussauds New York, which she unveiled in 2015.

 Indefinite hiatus

 On June 25, 2020, Marbles uploaded an apology video to her YouTube channel following accusations of blackface and racism.
 In the video, she addressed content in YouTube videos that she originally published in 2011 and 2012.
 This included an impersonation of Nicki Minaj, using offensive language and costuming towards Asians, and using derogatory language towards sexually promiscuous women.

 Marbles stated it was never her intent to hurt or offend anyone, acknowledging that these actions were "shameful" and "awful", wishing "it wasn't part of [her] past".
 She followed up these remarks by announcing her indefinite hiatus from YouTube.
-Marbles's then-boyfriend (now husband), Julien Solomita, announced on Twitter that the couple's joint podcast and Twitch streams would also be put on indefinite hiatus.
+Marbles' then-boyfriend (now husband), Julien Solomita, announced on Twitter that the couple's joint podcast and Twitch streams would also be put on indefinite hiatus.

-Public reaction to Marbles's apology was largely positive; The Berkeley Beacon noted that Marbles "was not the first to use the term 'accountability' in a YouTube apology, but she may have been the first one to actually mean it".
+Public reaction to Marbles' apology was largely positive; The Berkeley Beacon noted that Marbles "was not the first to use the term 'accountability' in a YouTube apology, but she may have been the first one to actually mean it".

 Other ventures

 In 2013, Marbles released a brand of dog toys called Kermie Worm & Mr. Marbles.
 The toys are modeled after her dogs' likenesses.
-She also created items with some of her most popular phrases printed on them, including "What are this?" and "Team legs!".
+She also created items with some of her most popular phrases printed on them, including "What are this?" and "Team legs!"
 In 2014, Marbles hosted a weekly pop countdown on SiriusXM Hits 1 named YouTube 15.
 In 2016, Marbles became an executive producer for Maximum Ride, a film based on James Patterson's series of novels of the same name.